losizm/scamper/README.md

 ### Providing Truststore

-When creating a client, you can supply the effective truststore used for all requests made via HTTPS.
+When creating a client, you can supply the truststore used for all requests made via HTTPS.

 ```scala
 import scamper.ImplicitConverters.{ stringToEntity, stringToUri }